alkhimey/Ada_Kernel_Module_Framework/README.md

 Ada Linux Kernel Module Framework
 =================================

-The goal of this project is do demonstrate that it is possible and is useful to use Ada programming language when developing Linux kernel modules.
+The goal of this project is to demonstrate that it is possible and is useful to use Ada programming language when developing Linux kernel modules.

 This framework provides Ada bindings for Kernel functions as well as an Ada runtime modified to run in the kernel (statically linked into the kernel module).

 Please note that this work is:

-1. **Proof of concept** - There are no plans to provide an exhaustive set of bindings as well as to make this robust against Kernel changes.
+1. **Proof of concept** - There are no plans to provide an exhaustive set of bindings as well as to make this robust against future Kernel changes.
-1. **Work in progress** - Every commit might break existing modules.
+1. **Work in progress** - Every commit might break modules that were working with the previous version of the framework.

 ### Directory structure